farahes/Fire_Detection_MVP/README.txt

 Note: install all imports pip instal... to ensure all files work.

 Step by step to run this on you  laptop:

+Re-train the classifier: python -m scripts.train_cls Launch the webcam detector: python scripts/webcam_fire_cls

+Point it at a person → should say NOFIRE.
+Point it at a real flame or a flame video → should flip to FIRE, with a heatmap